-Single or Multiple properties / WUA / IB / local authority applying for a single MMP to cover a stretch of a watercourse longer than 1 kilometer (>1000 meters) OR a catchment or sub-catchment area

-(i) Given written notice to the owner(s) or person(s) in control of the land if the person(s) undertaking the maintenance activity(ies) is not the owner or person in control of the land.
-Yes , No Evidence to be letter from landowner acknowledging development of MMP. (ii) Given written notice to non-participating adjacent landowners (up to 1km upstream and downstream from furthest upstream and downstream maintenance site and opposite side of the river banks) of the development of the MMP.
-This must also include general notice to adjacent WUA or IB of the proposed MMP development if application - 7 Evidence to be dated letters addressed to landowner and/or manager of adjacent properties.

-is made by a WUA or IB. (iii) Stakeholder meeting held for all participating and non- participating landowners, in which details and methodology of MMP is presented.
+Single or Multiple properties / WUA / IB / local authority applying for a single MMP to cover a stretch of a watercourse longer than 1 kilometer (>1000 meters) OR a catchment or sub-catchment area s / Evidence to be letter / (i) Given written notice to the owner(s) or person(s) in Yes from landowner control of the land if the person(s) undertaking the No acknowledging maintenance activity(ies) is not the owner or person in development of MMP. control of the land. acrospinom crimini cormor or morana. s / Evidence to be dated / (ii) Given written notice to non-participating adjacent Yes letters addressed to landowners (up to 1km upstream and downstream from landowner and/or furthest upstream and downstream maintenance site and manager of adjacent opposite side of the river banks) of the development of the properties.
+MMP.
+This must also include general notice to adjacent WUA or IB of the proposed MMP development if application is made by a WUA or IB. (iii) Stakeholder meeting held for all participating and non- participating landowners, in which details and methodology of MMP is presented.
 A minimum of two meetings are required, to present on the development of the plan and a final draft version of the plan.
-Yes No Evidence will consist of meeting requests, attendance register of said meeting, minutes/ notes of the meeting, and comments provided. (iv) Given written notice to any organ of state having jurisdiction in respect of any aspect of the activity(ies) proposed within the development of the MMP.
-Yes No Evidence will include dated letters to the relevant government agencies and departments. (v) Provide written notice and confirmation to the relevant Water Users Association (WUA) or Irrigation Board (IB), of the development of the MMP (if a MMP is not requested and managed through a WUA/IB).
-Yes No Evidence to be dated letter(s) to management body (secretary and chairperson) for the WUA/IB. (vi) Describe any other measures taken to inform the public about this MMP.
+Yes / No Evidence will consist of meeting requests, attendance register of said meeting, minutes/ notes of the meeting, and comments provided. (iv) Given written notice to any organ of state having jurisdiction in respect of any aspect of the activity(ies) proposed within the development of the MMP.
+Yes / No Evidence will include dated letters to the relevant government agencies and departments. (v) Provide written notice and confirmation to the relevant Water Users Association (WUA) or Irrigation Board (IB), of the development of the MMP (if a MMP is not requested and managed through a WUA/IB).
+Yes / No Evidence to be dated letter(s) to management body (secretary and chairperson) for the WUA/IB. (vi) Describe any other measures taken to inform the public about this MMP.
 A complete list of measures that are in place to deal with interactions with the public, if it becomes necessary and required by the competent authority during implementation of the project, must be provided for.
-Yes No Evidence to be referenced accordingly based on the measures taken and/or developed.
+Yes / No Evidence to be referenced accordingly based on the measures taken and/or developed.